Team-TenZ/EternalReturnTracker/README.md

 * [Search Function]
 1. User can look-up and favorite different accounts in one tab.
       a.
 User will be able to see the account's match history and character choices.
+      b.
+Simple stats such as win rates, and average placement of the account will be shown as well.
 * [Character Select]
 2. User can select a character from a list in another tab.
       a.
 User will then be able to see their chosen character's top builds collected from other users.